There are currently two main methods used for scientific authentication of ceramics available:

-currently done by visual inspection, which not only requires a vast knowledge but also many years of experience.
+Most authentication of antique Chinese porcelain and pottery is done by visual inspection, which not only requires a vast knowledge but also many years of experience.

-See more about element analysis and spectroscopy
+See more about elemental analysis and spectroscopy .

 Download introduction to Laser Ablation ICP-MS (courtesy E. Bartle)

 Download the treatise at this URL for more details.

 Back from Scientific Authentication to ocular Porcelain Authentication